 Architectural Design and the Building Process

-We pride ourselves in constructing beautiful, indigenously-styled libraries that serve as the centers of their communities.
 It is our policy to source craftsmen, labor and materials locally when possible.
 Eleni Coromvli—the architect for Lubuto libraries—focuses her designs on providing maximum functionality and sustainability.
 The comfortable, welcoming and inspiring environments provide a place where youth feel at home and connected to their roots.